5 Alternatives To Design Thinking

 This is a strongly targeted methodology if you want to have a deeper understanding of how a user interacts with your product.

 Whether your product is digital or physical, this will help answer your questions.

-Life-Centered Design is an evolution of Human-Centered Design.
+Other alternatives to design thinking include Life-Centered Design which is an evolution of Human-Centered Design.

 In this methodology, instead of focusing on the individual, you’re designing a solution, focusing on the collective.